Is this Guide for you?

 What are they used for?

-Web Push notifications are primarily used for communicating time-sensitive information.
+Web Push notifications are an owned audience marketing channel that is primarily used for communicating time-sensitive information.
 They are also used for re-targeting, engagement & retention use-cases.
 Some of the common ones are outlined below:

 1. Breaking News Alerts 2.
 Sale Event 3.
 Flight Notification 4.
 Sports Score Updates 5.
 Webinar Updates